Lakemary Celebrates 50 Years of Transforming Lives

 As children aged and eventually graduated from Lakemary School, it seemed natural and vital to add services for adults.
 The adult program was started in 1982 with the building of two group homes.
-Today, adult services have expanded into two counties and include Day and Residential Services.
+Today, adult services have expanded into two counties and include Day Services and Residential Living Services.
 Lakemary partners with local businesses to connect adults with employment opportunities ranging from e-recycling/shredding to working in area restaurants with the support of a job coach.
 Adults also support the local community by volunteering with Harvesters and Meals on Wheels.
 Lakemary provides residential services to more than 130 adults living in Miami and Johnson County with care options ranging from 24/7 staff support to independent living with care as needed.
 Emphasis is placed on community access, inclusion and integration for all.

 Lakemary offers an array of additional services including targeted case management, specialized foster care, outpatient therapy and a career program for young adults ages 18-29 with intellectual/developmental disabilities.
-The Paola campus has also expanded within the last decade with the opening of the Discovery Center, the Bob Dole Center and Lakemary Ranch.
+The Paola campus has also expanded within the last decade with the opening of the Discovery Center, the Bob Dole Family Center and Lakemary Ranch.

 “The positive impact of our work can be seen in the lives of so many children and adults here,” says Gianna Gariglietti, President/CEO of Lakemary.
 “While our staff and amazing group of donors and supporters generously work to ensure that the people we serve experience a fulfilling life, these individuals give us so much more in return.
 Their determination, resilience and appreciation is humbling and deeply inspiring.”